ihesp/rcesm1/_sources/io_files.rst

 xroms_sstice.nc
 ~~~~~~~~~~~~~~~

-CRESM need data for SST and ice over entire domain.
+R-CESM need data for SST and ice over entire domain.
 With xROMS set up
 (Section `[sec:frxroms] <#sec:frxroms>`__), user has to provide an xROMS
 file with SST and ice for the entire xROMS domain.
 SST for the bigger
 domain is typycally available in WRF lower boundary input files.
 Current